moqri/job_accessibility/graph/backend/README.md

 Build the graph only the first time and run load from the graph afterward.
 Put your graph object under /otp/graphs/1 and run this:

-java -cp otp-0.19.0-shaded.jar:jython-standalone-2.7.0.jar org.opentripplanner.standale.OTPMain --graphs otp/graphs/ --router 1 --server
+java -cp otp-0.19.0-shaded.jar org.opentrippnner.standalone.OTPMain --graphs otp/graphs/ --router 1 --server

 More detail instructions coming soon!